elchin-jafar/holbertonschool-shell/init_files_variables_and_expansions/README.md

 5 - print all env vars local vars and functions
 6 - create local variable
 7 - create global var
+8 - create script that add 128 to the TRUEKNOWLEDGE var